-Our area of expertise “Inorganic Materials and Recycling” is divided into two areas "Building Materials Technology” and “Processing and Recovery”, uniting our know-how in mineralogy and solid state analytics, as well as in conservation science and civil engineering.
-Our research focuses on the development of innovative and sustainable building materials, on processing waste concrete or rubble and on preserving the substance of historical buildings.
-In addition to concrete mixtures tailored to requirements and producing lightweight concrete, insulating materials and fiber-reinforced composites, we also develop cement-free building materials such as geopolymers.
-All concrete production processes can be performed in our building materials laboratory - from developing formulas and optimizing mixtures through to determining the properties of fresh and hardened concrete.
-Another key area of our work is assessing the durability of building materials (e.g. their stability on exposure to freeze-thaw cycles, alkali-silica reactions), as well as researching into physical-chemical mechanisms capable of causing damage to building materials.
+Our area of expertise “Inorganic Materials and Recycling” is divided into the two areas of “Building Materials Technology” and “Processing and Recovery,” uniting our know-how in mineralogy and solid state analytics as well as in conservation science and civil engineering.
+Our research focuses on the development of innovative and sustainable building materials, on processing waste concrete or building rubble and on preserving the substance of historical buildings.
+In addition to developing concrete formulations tailored to requirements and producing lightweight concrete, insulating materials and fiber-reinforced composites, we also develop cement-free building materials such as geopolymers.
+All concrete production processes can be carried out in our building materials laboratory - from developing formulations and optimizing mixtures through to determining the properties of fresh and hardened concretes.
+Another focus of our work lies in assessing the durability of building materials (e.g. their ability to withstand freeze-thaw cycles, alkali silica reaction), as well as in researching into chemical-physical mechanisms which could damage building materials.